 Some religious festivals include only a few dances and consist mostly of readings from a particular text.
 On these occasions, villagers assemble in the temple and participate in the prayers while at the same time drinking strong alcoholic beverages.
 Each village takes pride in its annual religious festival, whether it includes dances or simply prayers.
 And any villager who has gone to live in the city, they expected them to come back home for it.
 He will then sponsor a large part of the festival.

 For the Bhutanese, religious festivals offer an opportunity to become immersed in the meaning of their religion and to gain merit.
 They are also occasions for seeing people, and for being seen; for social exchanges, and for flaunting success.
 People bring out their finest clothes, their most beautiful jewels; they take out picnics rich with meat and abundant alcohol.
 Men and women joke and flirt.
 An atmosphere of convivial, slightly ribald good humor prevails.
+In order to experience, join the Bhutan Festival Tour with Nepal Mountain Trekkers to explore the best of it.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time-frame and budget limits.